George Floyd death: Donald Trump took shelter in White House bunker as protests raged, say reports

 “The White House does not comment on security protocols and decisions,” said White House spokesperson Judd Deere.
 The Secret Service said that it does not discuss the methods of its protective operations.

-On May 26, Derek Chauvin, a former white Minneapolis police officer, and three other officials had detained Floyd after he allegedly used a counterfeit bill at a store.
-Outrage grew after a widely shared video showed Chauvin kneeling on Floyd’s neck, and he was seen gasping for breath, pleading with the officials saying, “I can’t breathe”.
+On May 26, Derek Chauvin, a former white Minneapolis police officer, and three other officials detained Floyd after he had allegedly used a counterfeit bill at a store.
+Outrage grew after a widely shared video showed Chauvin kneeling for almost nine minutes on Floyd’s neck.
+Floyd was seen gasping for breath, pleading with the officials saying, “I can’t breathe”, and died at the spot.
 While all four officers were fired last week, Chauvin was arrested and charged with third-degree murder and manslaughter.

 Floyd’s death sparked widespread outrage and protests across cities in the US.
 Hundreds of people on Friday rallied outside the White House, which was briefly put under lockdown with entry and exits being shut.
 Crowds gathered near the White House and shouted “I can’t breathe”.
 The secret service agents and law enforcement officers found it difficult to contain the crowd.
 The protests escalated further on Sunday with the police firing tear gas to disperse the 1,000-plus crowd.
 Protestors also lit fire on piled up road signs and plastic barriers.

-The Republican also told AP that Trump and his family were “shaken” by the size of the crowd gathered outside the White House.
+The unidentified Republican also told AP that Trump and his family were “shaken” by the size of the crowd gathered outside the White House.
 Late on Sunday, the White House told its staffers to hide their passes, until they reached a Secret Service entry point, CNN reported.
 In an email, they were also asked to hide their passes, as they left the White House.
 The email also said that there was still an “elevated security posture” due to the protests.

 The US president, who has been widely criticised for his response to the protests, told his advisors that he was worried about his safety.
-Despite the major protests, Trump has not addressed the nation, but sent out messages over Twitter.
+Despite the major protests, Trump has not addressed the nation, but has tweeted messages.

 On Saturday, Trump praised the Secret Service.
 He said the protestors could have been attacked with “vicious dogs and ominous weapons” wielded by the Secret Service.
 The president also accused the mayor for allegedly not providing police to protect the White House.